Merrimack County New Hampshire - Genealogy and History

 CANTERBURY

-• History: Canterbury was incorporated in 1741.
+• Brief History of Canterbury New Hampshire: Canterbury was incorporated in 1741.
 It was first granted in 1727, the town was named for William Wake, Archbishop of Canterbury.
 Canterbury in England is famous for its cathedral, and for being the center of English Christianity since 597 AD.
 The town was originally a fort or trading post where the Penacook Indians came to trade.
 Canterbury was home to the last colony of Shakers, and the Canterbury Shaker Village is now a museum.

 • Villages and Place Names: Boyce, Canterbury Station, Canterbury Center, Hills Corner, Kezer Seminary, Shaker Village